Skip to main content

 The superintendent of each school district shall submit to the State Board of Education a textbook plan outlining the estimated number of textbooks needed and the total amount of money to be spent on them.
 70 O.S. § 16-111(D)

-District Ordering - Resource Links
+District Ordering - Resource Link

-iStar Online is a convenient online ordering system Oklahoma school districts can use to submit estimates of instructional material needs and orders.
+iStar Online is a convenient online ordering system that Oklahoma school districts can use to submit estimates of instructional material needs and orders.
 Registered users can click here to access.
 To register with iSTAR, email oksupport@istaronline.com.

 Archway Depository